 In doing this research about mouth breathing, I learned about taping the mouth for good sleep.
 Breathing is something we do all day, every day.
 You probably took 12-16 breathes just in the past minute but did you stop to observe if you breathed through your nose or mouth?

 Although I'm generally a nose breather during the day, I noticed I wasn't breathing through my nose at night.
-Breathing through the mouth during sleep has resulted in various health problems
+Breathing through the mouth during sleep has resulted in various health problems.
+Recently, I’ve been experimenting with mouth taping; I found that it helps put me into relaxation mode as I ease into sleep, and it’s been helping me get deeper sleep.

 The simplest way for me to test the impact of nose breathing during my sleep was to tape my mouth and force my body to breathe through my nose.
 I was nervous to try this life hack and wondered if I'd feel like I was suffocating if I tape my mouth shut all night.